 Figure 5: Comparison of the observed rivalry network (left) and the SBLN (right).
-Here, a node of the network represents a set space, and an edge represents a rivalry between two gangs.
 The SBLN has a shape and structure similar to the observed network, but does not capture many of the longer edges.

 4.1.
 Stochastic Effects Observed in the Simulated Biased Lévy walk Network (SBLN)